King Kaka

-Kennedy Ombima (born 7 May 1987), better known by his stage names King Kaka and Rabbit, is a Kenyan rapper.
-Kaka met Jorma Taccone, a member of The Lonely Island in February 2011 when Taccone visited Nairobi, Kenya as part of his trip for AFAR Magazine's "Spin the Globe".
+Kennedy Ombima (born 7 May 1987), popularly known by his stage names King Kaka and Rabbit, is a Kenyan rapper.
+In February 2011, Kaka met Jorma Taccone, a member of The Lonely Island, when Taccone visited Nairobi, Kenya as part of his trip for AFAR Magazine's "Spin the Globe".
 Sungura collaborated with Taccone to create a rap video that has over 1.2 million views.
 Taccone later wrote an article for AFAR Magazine documenting the experience with Sungura.
-In 2012, Rabbit launched his own clothing line dubbed Niko Kwa Jam Nakam.
+In 2012, Rabbit launched his own clothing line dubbed "Niko Kwa Jam Nakam".

 With his 17-track album Tales of Kaka Sungura Sunguuch already out, Kaka stated that he was solely focused on promoting the album as well as shooting a few videos: I cannot do another album until late next year.
 I give my all when I compile an album, that's why I won't rush into another album project."
-In November 2012, he released a music video for his song "Adisia".
+In November 2012, he released the music video for his song "Adisia".

-Apart from his successful music career, Kaka is also a businessman and in early September 2015 he launched his purified water company known as Kaka Empire's Majik Water using his music brand name as the official name of the product.
+Apart from his music career, Kaka is also a businessman.
+In early September 2015, he launched his purified water company, Kaka Empire's Majik Water, using his music brand name as the product's official name.
+King Kaka has also ventured into movies and series production, with his latest production being the Monkey Business series, which premiered on 17 May 2024.

 Personal life

-He is married to Nana Owiti, with whom he has two children.
+He was married to Nana Owiti, and they separated in December 2024 after 13 years.
+They have three children together.